-Global University is committed to the provision of reasonable accommodations for students with disabilities, as defined in the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local requirements.
-Students who qualify for accommodations are required to submit appropriate documentation with the Student Success Center.
+Global University is committed to the provision of reasonable accommodations for students with disabilities, as defined in the Americans with Disabilities Act, Section 504 of the

+Rehabilitation Act, and state and local requirements.
+Students who qualify for accommodation are required to submit appropriate documentation to the Student Success Center.
 Your request will be considered if it:

-- Is based on documentation that meets GU guidelines. - Does not compromise essential requirements of your course or program. - Does not impose financial or administrative burden upon GU beyond that which is deemed reasonable.
+- Is based on documentation that meets GU guidelines. - It does not compromise the essential requirements of your course or program. - Does not impose a financial or administrative burden upon GU beyond that which is deemed reasonable.